Pharmacovigilance Training Online

 Choose from 4 GPvP Online Modules

-Mr Steve Jolley is a Cambridge University graduate with 25 years’ experience in drug safety & pharmacovigilance, who specializes in global safety compliance, business process improvement and signal detection.
+Mr Steve Jolley is a Cambridge University graduate with over 25 years’ experience in drug safety & pharmacovigilance, who specializes in global safety compliance, business process improvement and signal detection.
 He is the Chairperson of the DIA Clinical Safety and Pharmacovigilance steering committee for North America and has worked with over 80 clients in the US, Europe and Japan.
 He is a featured speaker with the FDA and MHRA at DIA conferences and webinars on drug safety topics including auditing and signaling.

 Pharmacovigilance monitors the safety of a drug once it has been launched onto the market.
 It is the process which improves the safety of medicines.
 It detects medicines that cause serious adverse drug reactions (ADRs) and ensures they are re-evaluated or removed from the market to protect public health.